cello

 One great exercise for this motion is to hold a roll of toilet paper (yes, a roll of toilet paper!) or a rolled up hand towel between the upper arm and body.
 It keeps the upper arm from doing a chicken wing.

-4. Whole Bows.
-This is the most difficult bow stroke because the cellist must transition from the lower half of bow to upper half of the bow and involves several active motions and pivot joints.
+In this bow stroke, the cellist must transition from the lower half of bow to upper half of the bow, involving several active motions and pivot joints.
+The low elbow transitions gradually to a higher elbow.
+The down bow begins with whole arm motion and ends with forearm motion

 Action Studies